There’s something funny going on with car rental prices, and Hal Gordon wants answers.

 Hmm.
 Jacking up the rate by $20 because I’m American?
 Refusing to rent a car to someone from the Middle East?
 Sounds ridiculous.

+What’s going on with rental car prices?
 “Car rental pricing is market-driven and very dynamic,” says Alice Pereira, a spokeswoman for Avis.
 “Many factors determine price, including level of demand, cost of service, currency exchange rates, and the competitive environment.
-Travel companies may offer promotional rates to take advantage of growing markets or other fluctuations in demand, or simply to respond to competitive pricing.”
+Travel companies may offer promotional rates to take advantage of growing markets.
+Or other fluctuations in demand, or simply to respond to competitive pricing.”
+(Here’s our ultimate guide to renting a car.)

 In other words, car rental companies have the right to change their price based on who you are.
 And they frequently do.